 The underground and tram system offers 9 lines, which can be combined to get you anywhere you want in the city.
 A single underground ticket costs €1.50 for one zone, €2.80 for two zones, €4.80 for three zones.
 Your choice will depend on how much and where you want to travel.
 This price is in addition to €1 for the reloadable card.
 You can also purchase a bono SUMA (travel card) for €8 (plus €1 for the card).
 This includes 10 journeys and also allows you to transfer from the underground and tram to the bus, or vice versa.
 All these tickets can be purchased at underground or tram stations.
 Valencia underground and tram system map.

 Hours are 4.00 am to 11.30 pm on weekdays.
-Weekend hours are 5.00 am to 12.30 am.
-In both cases, wait time depends on the line, but it is around 10 minutes.
+On Fridays, Saturdays and holiday eves, the schedule is extended until 3 a.m.
 And since we’re always thinking about sustainability in Valencia, bikes are permitted in the carriages.

 A few of the stations are notable for their design.
 Among them is Alameda Station (underground lines 3 and 5), designed by internationally renowned Valencian architect Santiago Calatrava.
+The Amado Granell-Montolivet station is home to a spectacular mural by Valencian illustrator Paco Roca, 2018 National Comic Award winner.
 And at Colón Station, you can visit the Sala Lametro cultural exhibition space.

 The pleasure of biking